telvarost/TelsTerrain-StationAPI/README.md

 A StationAPI mod for Minecraft Beta 1.7.3 that tweaks ore generation, sand generation, and more!
 * Mod works on Multiplayer with [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) version 3.0+ used to sync configs!
 * All changes are disabled by default, enable what you want!
+* NOTE: Terrain tweaks do not affect already generated chunks.

 ## Water and Lava Shaping

-* Water and Lava can be shaped using wooden bowls:
+This mod adds the ability to enable water and lava shaping using wooden bowls:
 * Right click any water or lava block with a wooden bowl to lower its level
   * Lava will consume the bowl when its level is lowered, bring a lot of bowls if you want to shape lava significantly

 ## Old Terrain Features